comet-licsar/licsar_proc/docs/index.rst

 This command would coregister/resample all files in SLC folder to RSLC directory, for given frame.
 The standard constrains apply, for example limit for spectral diversity estimation to combine epochs with up to Btemp=180 days.

-In order to force-skip this limit, use parameter '-E' (some extra tweaks there, EIDP-related, including skip of Btemp check), probably in combination of '-l slclist.txt', i.e. better to include one SLC (with no missing bursts) to the slclist.txt and try coregister that one, and only then start the standard procedure (without -E) for all the SLCs left.
+In order to force-skip the 180 days limit, use parameter '-E' (some extra tweaks there, EIDP-related, including skip of Btemp check).
+In practice, to connect a cluster of epochs far in time, choose one SLC in that cluster that has no missing bursts (see e.g. their mli preview, or check size), and add its date to slclist.txt and try coregister that one by ``LiCSAR_02_coreg.py -f $frameid -d . -m $m -i -l slclist.txt -E``.

+Only then start the standard procedure (without -E) for all the SLCs left.
 This way you would make sure that the other epochs would use appropriate
 RSLC3 for the spectral diversity (see e.g. https://www.mdpi.com/2072-4292/12/15/2430 )